kristenannapurna/secrets-of-a-javascript-ninja/03-first-class-functions.md

 _A Naive Solution:_ store all the functions in an array and loop through, checking for duplicates (poor performance)

-_A Ninja Solution:_ use function properties `code/03/02-collection-of-unique-functions.js`
+_A Ninja Solution:_ use function properties <a href="code/03/02-collection-of-unique-functions.html">`code/03/02-collection-of-unique-functions.js`</a>

 #### 3.2.2 Self-memoizing functions